-The magnetometer functioned normally this month.
+The magnetometer has functioned normally throughout the month.

 A-373-P: TROPOSPHERE-IONOSPHERE COUPLING VIA ATMOSPHERIC GRAVITY WAVES

 Vadym Paznukhov, Principal Investigator, Boston College

 The goal of this project is to enhance the comprehensive research understanding of troposphere-ionosphere coupling via Atmospheric Gravity Waves(AGWs) in the Antarctic region.
 Both experimental and modeling efforts will be used on the Antarctic Peninsula to investigate the efficiency and main characteristics of such coupling and will address several questions remaining in the current understanding of this coupling process.